dphfox/wolf/docs/design/11-functions.md

 ## Running a function

-To run a function from the command line, pass in the name of the script, followed by a function identifier.
+To run a function from the command line, pass in the name of the script, followed by an identifier.
+If the identifier holds a function, it will be evaluated.

 Any returned values will be printed.